 Don’t say we don’t care.

-NOTE: Flat Iron Denmark St is open every day 12pm – 11pm and doesn’t accept reservations.
+NOTE: Flat Iron Denmark St is open every day 12pm – 11pm, and is walk-in only.

 Flat Iron Denmark St | 9 Denmark Street, Soho, WC2H 8LS